CAL Internal Funding Opportunities

 • CTG awards cannot be received by the same faculty member in consecutive academic years.

-• Faculty members cannot receive CTG and sabbatical at the same time.
+• Faculty members cannot receive CTG and sabbatical or DIP in the same academic year,

 • December/January: Award notification by email (date is subject to change and dependent upon when sabbatical/DIP recipients are announced)